svanheule/icecube-display/doc/icetop-display.md

 astroparticle physics.
 It is driven by a self-designed display controller, built around the ATmega32U4 microcontroller.

-Due to fine pitch of the 60 LED/m strips, the in-fill stations have not been included in the small verison of the display.
+Due to the fine pitch of the 60 LED/m strips, the in-fill stations have not been included in the small verison of the display.
 They can be included if the display uses a 30 LED/m pitch, and the firmware is able to deal with these different configurations.